5 Tips to Sleep Better in the Colder Months

 5 Tips To Help You Sleep Better In Winter

-Giver Yourself A Healthy Sleep Zone
+Give Yourself A Healthy Sleep Zone

-As we've shared in previous blog posts, ensuring that your bedroom is an environment that promotes quality rest is essential.
+Ensuring that your bedroom is an environment that promotes quality rest is essential.
 Using high-quality mattress protector and pillow protector is a good first step to limiting dust, dust mites and other allergens that can keep you up at night.
-Air filters - whether as a part of your in-home HVAC system or standalone units - can also help in this area.
+Air filters — whether as a part of your in-home HVAC system or standalone units — can also help in this area.

 Use High Quality Bedding

 The fabric and quality of your bed sheets can make a big difference in how soundly you snooze.
 While flannel sheets provide excellent warmth, they can often make you too warm, which can adversely affect your sleep quality.
 As multiple studies have shown, people sleep better in cooler temperatures.
-So while setting the thermostat down a few degrees can help, the use of the right sheets is equally important.
+So while setting the thermostat down a few degrees can help, using the right sheets is equally important.

 A Little Light Exercise Before Bed